hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 ### Wasserstein Autoencoders

-WAE ([Ilya Tolstikhin *et al.*, 2018](https://openreview.net/pdf?id=HkL7n1-0b)) is similar to VAE in both model-architecture and target-function.
+WAE ([Tolstikhin *et al.*, 2018](https://openreview.net/pdf?id=HkL7n1-0b)) is similar to VAE in both model-architecture and target-function.
 In structural term, WAE and VAE both employ 2 neural networks, one is encoder that encodes data into latent variables, another is decoder that reconstructs data from learned latent representation.
 In term of target, they both aim to minimize the reconstruction loss and regularize latent variables.
 The difference is that WAE takes Wasserstein distance instead of KL divergence as its objective (recall that VAE tries to maximize a marginal log-likelihood which leads to KL loss).<br>

 Given observation $X \in \mathcal{X}$ with distribution $P_X$, WAE models data by introducing latent variable $Z \in \mathcal{Z}$ with prior $P_Z$.
 The inference network $Q_Z(Z|X)$, i.e. encoder learns $Z$ from $X$ whilst generative network $P_G(X|Z)$, i.e. decoder reconstructs data from latent variables.
 Marginal distribution $Q_Z$ of $Z$ can be obtained through inference model when $X \sim P_X$ and $Z \sim Q_Z(Z|X)$.
 It can be expressed in a form of density:
 <br>